Failure of the invariant cycle theorem over $\mathbb Z$: SNC varieties

-\begin{proposition} Let $f:\mathcal{X}\to \Delta$ be a semistable degeneration of complex projective surfaces with $q(X_t)=0$.
-Then the \textup{LICT}$_{\Z}$ holds for $f$ in degree $2$. \end{proposition} \begin{proof} The assumption $q(X_t)=0$ implies that $H^1(X_t,\bbQ)=0$.
-By Proposition \ref{prop_torsionX0}, it suffices to show $H_3(X_0,\Z)$ is torsion-free.
-If $H_3(X_0,\Z)$ had torsion, then by the universal coefficient theorem, $H^4(X_0,\Z)$ would have torsion, but that contradicts the following lemma. \end{proof} \begin{lemma} The top dimensional cohomology of an SNC variety is torsion-free.
+\begin{lemma} The top dimensional cohomology of an SNC variety is torsion-free.
 More precisely, let $Z=\cup_i Z_i$ be an SNC variety with pure dimension $n$, then is generated by the fundamental classes of the irreducible components. \end{lemma} \begin{proof} Let $Z_{i_0,\ldots,i_p}=Z_{i_0}\cap\cdots\cap Z_{i_p}$.
 There is a Mayer-Vietoris spectral sequence

 However, by dimension reason, $E_1^{p,q}=0$ unless $q\le 2(n-p)$.
 Hence the only nonzero term with $p+q=2n$ is $E_1^{0,2n}=\oplus_iH^{2n}(Z_i,\Z),$ and there is no nonzero differential out of $E_r^{0,2n}$ for $r\ge 1$.
 Thus